 The investment process starts with you.
-Before even considering buying any investments, you must reflect on your short, medium, and long term goals; your capacity to save; and your risk tolerance.
+Before even considering buying one of the investment vehicles described in Module 3, you must reflect on your short, medium, and long term goals; your capacity to save; and your risk tolerance.
 Do you have a budget?
 It is always interesting, but most of all valuable, to understand where the money you earn goes and the choices you make.
 Make sure to create a reasonable time horizon for your goals.

-Short-Term Goals: (less than 3 years)
+Short -Term Goals: (less than 3 years)